What is the difference between a domain name, a company name and a trademark?

 Trademarks grant the exclusive right to use the registered symbol or name for the specific goods or services specified in the registration.
 The protection applies in the countries where the trademark is registered, and it can be extended as long as the trademark continues to be used and maintained.

-What should you register?
+In what order should you register?

 Related articles